 Tires are manufactured by bonding rubber to fabric plies and steel cords.
-Despite the anti-aging ingredients mixed into the rubber compounds tires remain perishable.
-Since most recreational vehicles spend a lot of idle time at the campground or in storage, with only occasional trips on the road, they are not operated like a typical person uses a car or truck.
-Therefore, it is much more likely that the tires on your recreational vehicle will actually "age out" before their treads will wear out.
+Despite the anti-aging ingredients mixed into the rubber compounds, tires remain perishable.
+Since most RVs spend a lot of idle time at the campground or in storage, with only occasional trips on the road, they are not operated like a typical car or truck.
+Therefore, it is much more likely that the tires on your RV will actually "age out" or expire before their treads wear out.
 Most studies indicate that tires should be replaced, regardless of tread depth, when they are between 6-10 years old.
 The age of the tire can easily be determined by inspecting the sidewall of the tire.
-See "Breaking down tire codes" on page 16.
+See "Breaking Down Tire Codes" on page 16.
 Refer to the tire manufacturer directly for the age life cycle of your tires.